 Unlike gasoline or diesel cars, EV owners can “refill” at home—just pull into your garage and plug it in using a standard outlet!
 All electric vehicles come with a 120-volt-compatible, or Level 1, home connector kit.
 It’s essentially a fancy extension cord that allows your car to be plugged into a standard outlet on one end and into the car on the other end.
 Level one charging is slow – typically 4 to 5 miles an hour added to your battery range.
 If you charge you car overnight this adds up to enough of a charge for you to leave your home the next time you drive with a full charge, especially given that most people drive 30 to 40 miles a day.

-You can also install a charger in your garage or where you park your car with help from an electrician if you need a quicker charge at home and you don’t have convenient access to a public or workplace charger.
+You can also install a charger in your garage or where you park your car with help from an electrician.
+If you need a quicker charge at home and you don’t have convenient access to a public or workplace charger, this may be the best option for you.

 Level 1 Chargers